awslabs/aws-fluent-plugin-kinesis/README.md

 Failed records will be retried **retries_on_putrecords** times.
 If a record fails all retries an error log will be emitted.

+### use_yajl

+Boolean, default is false.
+In case you find error `Encoding::UndefinedConversionError` with multibyte texts, you can avoid that error with this option.

 ### debug

 Boolean.
 Enable if you need to debug Amazon Kinesis API call.
 Default is false.